Red Sox's Deven Marrero: Stays up with Boston

 Marrero remained with the Red Sox following the team's activation of Brock Holt from the disabled list Sunday.

-Marrero had been sharing third base duties with Tzu-Wei Lin, but it was Lin that got his walking papers after Holt was activated.
-The reasoning is simple.
-Both Lin and Holt hit from the left side, so the right-handed hitting Marrero is a complement to Holt.
-Marrero's roster status will become moot if the Red Sox acquire a third baseman in the coming weeks.
+Marrero had been sharing third-base duties with Tzu-Wei Lin, but it was the latter who got his walking papers after Holt was activated.
+The reasoning is simple: Both Lin and Holt hit from the left side, so the right-handed-hitting Marrero is a proper complement to Holt.
+Marrero's roster status will become moot if the Red Sox acquire a third baseman in the coming weeks, though.
 The weekend was full of reports that the Red Sox and White Sox are closing in on a deal that will send Todd Frazier to Boston.

 More News